djmiller1008/ChineseStudyApp/README.md

 Background and Overview
 -I've been studying chinese off and on for about two years.
 I will quickly forget characters that I don't use on a daily basis.
--I want to build an app where I can store all the characters I've learned and will give me an easy way to review them (flashcard system).
+-I wanted to build an app where I can store all the characters I've learned and will give me an easy way to review them (flashcard system).
--Since I learn chinese using pinyin, I want to be able to search in pinyin to find the desired chinese character -The app should also have a review game feature where random learned characters are presented to the user.
+-Since I learn chinese using pinyin, I want to be able to search in pinyin to find the desired chinese character.
+-The app also has a review game feature where random learned characters are presented to the user.
 The user will then have to pick the appropriate definition.
 -Users can keep track of all the words they have learned.

 Features
     - can look up chinese characters via pinyin
-        - character display includes definition (maybe sound?)
+        - character display includes definition

-    - can create flashcards (one side shows chinese, other side shows pinyin, definition, and has sound)
+    - can create flashcards (one side shows chinese, other side shows pinyin, definition)

     - can view all learned characters